Optimal shielding for Einstein gravity: Shielding phenomena in Einstein gravity

 \paragraph{Asymptotic shielding.}

-The gluing scheme proposed by Carlotto and Schoen~\cite{CarlottoSchoen} allowed them to establish \textit{sub-harmonic} estimates within the localization region, namely estimates in $r^{-n+2+ \eta}$ with respect to a radial coordinate $r$ at infinity for arbitrarily small exponent $\eta>0$.
-Their result is illustrated in Figure~\ref{figure---1}(a).
+The gluing scheme proposed by Carlotto and Schoen~\cite{CarlottoSchoen} allowed them to establish \textit{sub-harmonic} estimates within the localization region, { namely estimates in $r^{-1+ \eta}$} with respect to a radial coordinate $r$ at infinity, for arbitrarily small exponent $\eta>0$.
+(C.f.~Figure~\ref{figure---1}(a).)
 Carlotto and Schoen conjectured that the localization with harmonic estimates should be achievable, that is, with $\eta=0$.
-Next, P.~LeFloch and Nguyen~\cite{LeFlochNguyen-preprint,LeFlochNguyen} proposed a different approach to the gluing problem and formulated what they called the \textit{asymptotic localization problem,} as opposed to the \textit{exact} version in~\cite{CarlottoSchoen}.
-The notion of \textit{seed-to-solution map} (cf.\ Section~\ref{section2}, below) was also introduced and sharp estimates at the \mbox{(super-)harmonic} level of decay were established, so that the gluing at \mbox{(super-)harmonic} rate was achieved in the sense that solutions enjoy the behavior required by the seed data in all angular directions at harmonic level at least, \textit{up to} contributions with much faster radial decay.
-This result is illustrated in Figure~\ref{figure---1}(b).
+Next, P.~LeFloch and Nguyen~\cite{LeFlochNguye3-preprint,LeFlochNguyen} proposed a different approach to the gluing problem and formulated what they called the \textit{asymptotic localization problem,} as opposed to the \textit{exact} version~\cite{CarlottoSchoen}.
+Therein, notion of \textit{seed-to-solution map} (cf.\ Section~\ref{section2}) was also introduced and sharp estimates at the \mbox{(super-)harmonic} level of decay were established, so that the gluing at \mbox{(super-)harmonic} rate was achieved in the sense that solutions enjoy the behavior required by the seed data in all angular directions at harmonic level at least, \textit{up to} contributions with faster radial decay.
+(C.f.~Figure~\ref{figure---1}(b).)

 \paragraph{Optimal shielding.}